Acoustic plasmons and isotropic short-range interaction in two-component electron liquids: Introduction

-However, the spectrum of collective density oscillations of two-component Fermi systems is qualitatively different.
-In the simplest case of two-component Fermi gas, the ordinary high-frequency {\it optical} mode is accompanied by {\it acoustic plasmon} in quasi-classical domain.
-The character of density oscillations in this mode is similar to zero sound in neutral Fermi liquids~\cite{Landau_FL:ZS, Landau_V9}: the total charge variation in the vibration is zero since the partial contributions of components compensate each other.
-Consequently, the mode has gapless linear dispersion and its velocity is between the Fermi velocities of the slow and fast components.
-Predicted long ago by D.~Pines~\cite{Pines1956}, acoustic plasmons were considered to be a source of unconventional, purely electronic superconductivity in multiband materials such as transition metals with incomplete inner shell~\cite{Frohlich1968}, graphene/transition metal dichalcogenide bilayers~\cite{Fatemi2018}, bismuth~\cite{Ruhman2017} and layered materials such as twisted bilayer graphene~\cite{Sharma2020}.
-Another manifestation of this mode is spin plasmon in two-dimensional degenerate gases with spin splitting~\cite{Agarwal2014,Kreil2015,Xiao2017,Enaldiev2018,Schober2020}.
+The spectrum of collective density oscillations of two-component electron systems is qualitatively different.
+In high-density two-component degenerate electron gas, the ordinary high-frequency {\it optical} plasma mode is accompanied by {\it acoustic plasmon} in quasi-classical domain, see Fig.~\ref{Fig:Scheme}.
+The character of density oscillations in this mode in long wavelength limit is similar to zero sound in neutral Fermi liquids~\cite{Landau_FL:ZS, Landau_V9}: the total charge variation in the vibration is zero since the partial contributions of components compensate each other (Fig.~\ref{Fig:Scheme}).
+The mode has gapless linear dispersion and its velocity is between the Fermi velocities of the slow and the fast components.
+Predicted long ago by D.~Pines~\cite{Pines1956}, acoustic plasmons (APs) were considered to be a source of unconventional, purely electronic superconductivity in multiband materials such as transition metals with incomplete inner shell~\cite{Frohlich1968}, electron-hole liquids~\cite{Vignale1985,Vignale1989}, graphene/transition metal dichalcogenide bilayers~\cite{Fatemi2018}, bismuth~\cite{Ruhman2017} and layered materials such as twisted bilayer graphene~\cite{Sharma2020}.
+Another manifestation of this mode is the spin plasmon in two-dimensional degenerate gases with spin splitting~\cite{Agarwal2014,Kreil2015,Xiao2017,Enaldiev2018,Schober2020}.
+At low densities, modification of AP dispersion in two-component ELs was studied within the generalized random phase approximation in Refs.~\cite{Vignale1982,Vignale1988}.
+Undamped zero sound mode separated from the particle-hole continuum of two-component charged Fermi liquids was considered in the framework of Landau-Silin theory~\cite{Dunin1972,Akhiezer1974,Oliva1982} and no connection between these two modes has been established yet.